FAQ: Credit Card Points and Miles for Beginners (How to Travel for Free)

 WHAT IS POINTS TRAVEL?

-Points travel is redeeming points earned from a credit card welcome offer and/or credit card spend and redeeming those points and miles for flights and hotels.
+Points travel is redeeming points earned from a credit card welcome offer and/or credit card spend for flights and hotels.
 We are strategically signing up for credit cards that earn lucrative welcome bonuses for a certain amount of spend.
 Most reward cards require that you make a certain amount of purchases on your card within a set time limit in order to receive your sign-up bonus.
 Typically spending $3k-$4k in a three-month period.

 DO I NEED TO SPEND $60,000 TO EARN 60K POINTS?